I think hoping for the best but planning for the worst is a (relatively) helpful mind-tool to put things in perspective.

 “You have power over your mind – not outside events.
-Realize this, and you will find strength.”Marcus Aurelius
+Realize this, and you will find strength.”

 How often do we lose in our minds before we even have tried?

 Whatever the case, unless you are blunt and tell it like it is (or have a therapist or really great friend), we keep 1/3rd of ourselves usually to ourselves.
 This isn’t always bad, per se.
-Telling everyone around you that they are fat or hot isn’t the best way to live.
+Telling everyone around you that they are fat or boring might not be the best way to live.

-One thing no one teaches us is that mindset is a skill to be practiced.
+Mindset is a skill to be practiced.

 But no one teaches us how to think or visualize.
-Our minds are still crawling on the ground, lost to whatever squirrel peaks our interest.
+Our minds are still crawling on the ground, lost to whatever squirrel piques our interest.
 We can ride a bike, type 70 words per minute, drive, sing, dance, start a business, get married, have kids, without knowing a single thing about mindset.

 It’s impressive we’ve made it this far…

 So what can we do to cultivate our minds?